LANPHER MEMORIAL LIBRARY MAIN ST. HYDE PARK, VT 802-888-4628 CURRENT HOURS: MONDAY 12-7 TUESDAY, WEDNESDAY, FRIDAY 10-5 SATURDAY 10-1

 The Classical Revival/Chicago style of architecture, a rarity in Vermont, was considered very up-to-date at the time it was built.
 Set back from Main Street where VT Routes 15 and 100 meet, the outside has two distinctive features: a checkered brick pattern and an array of starburst windows.

 The townspeople must have been proud of the library's neat lines, the slate hip roof, and corner pilasters.
-Inside features include large columns, rich dark woodwork, pocket doors that slide into the wall and separate the front and back rooms, and the rows of starburst windows that pro
+Inside features include large columns, rich dark woodwork, pocket doors that slide into the wall and separate the front and back rooms, and the rows of starburst windows that provide more light than expected.

 As the town grew, the library’s collection grew as well, filling the existing 1056 square foot structure to bursting.
 An expansion was necessary to meet the needs of the town.
 Fundraising began in 1997 and the Cushman Design Group designed a two-story addition.
 Conklin Construction began work in June 2002, and the completed addition was opened to the public in 2005.
 The addition added 5004 square feet, more than quintupling the size of the library, providing room for more materials, additional computer workstations, and a meeting room on the second floor.
 The elevator ensures access to all members of the public.